Code-Institute-Submissions/Quizzard-Trivia/README.md

 + **Mobile**
   * [Lighthouse scores for index.html ](assets/images/lighthouse-index.JPG)
   * [Lighthouse scores for quiz.html ](assets/images/lighthouse-quiz.JPG)
 + For all of the pages the scores are 100 for best practice, Accessibility and SEO.
-Performances on the
+Performances on the desktop and mobile are of near perfect score of 97 to 99% scores.

 * ## Responsiveness